Your Glorious Adventure

 Complimentary parking is located around the festival and is mostly on grass.
 As with all festivals, be prepared to walk a distance from where you park.
 Also be prepared for mud if the weather is wet.

 I have made the trip from KC as a daytrip several times, but if you can make it work, stay over at a local hotel and make a weekend of it.
+When performing we drive out Friday night, so we are there before opening and then drive back Sunday after closing.

 Links